ScottTilley/strf/README.md

 - As you mark your points they are reduced to a file called wide.dat.

-A few notes on how the alg works:
+A few notes on how the alg works

-   The slice of the spectrum between the points selected is taken and the data has it's log taken.
+- The slice of the spectrum between the points selected is taken and the data has it's log taken.

-   The data is then fit to ax^2+bx+c to fit a parabola and the coefficients a,b and c are obtained.
+- The data is then fit to ax^2+bx+c to fit a parabola and the coefficients a,b and c are obtained.

-   From the coefficients obtained, the vertex of a parabola is solved using the equation vertex_x = -b/2a, thus in theory identifying the peak of the data blob.
+- From the coefficients obtained, the vertex of a parabola is solved using the equation vertex_x = -b/2a, thus in theory identifying the peak of the data blob.

-   The value is converted to MJD and Frequency and the point logged to wide.dat.
+- The value is converted to MJD and Frequency and the point logged to wide.dat.

-   There is a certain amount of filtering in the alg. to prevent invalid entry of x,y mouse coordinates to prevent program crashes.Â  Otherwise the code seems robust.
+- There is a certain amount of filtering in the alg. to prevent invalid entry of x,y mouse coordinates to prevent program crashes.Â  Otherwise the code seems robust.

-   One area of improvement could be to implement a Weighted Gaussian solver as they are more immune to noise and could improve the reduction of data overall particularly with noisy data.
+- One area of improvement could be to implement a Weighted Gaussian solver as they are more immune to noise and could improve the reduction of data overall particularly with noisy data.

-   After writing this I discovered that there was an internal function for the curve fitting already in rfplot.c so my added external routine could be removed.
+- After writing this I discovered that there was an internal function for the curve fitting already in rfplot.c so my added external routine could be removed.

-   Some error handling should be added to prevent zero's from getting 'logged' etc.
+- Some error handling should be added to prevent zero's from getting 'logged' etc.